The 10 Alabama Cities With The Largest Black Population For 2025

 But how has the increase in the black population impacted Alabama?
 Which cities and towns in Alabama have seen the greatest increase in its Black population?

 What’s the blackest city in Alabama?
-The city with the largest Black population in Alabama for 2023 is Tuskegee.
-See if Tuskegee ranked as one of the most african american places in America.
+The city with the largest Black population in Alabama for 2025 is Fairfield.
+See if Fairfield ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Alabama or the most diverse places in Alabama.